rafaelmardojai/firefox-gnome-theme/README.md

 	> **Note:** This feature has a [known color bug](#icons-color-broken-with-system-icons).

+- **No themed Icons** `gnomeTheme.noThemedIcons`

+	Use default Firefox icons instead of the included icons.

 - **Symbolic tab icons** `gnomeTheme.symbolicTabIcons`

 	Make all tab icons look kinda like symbolic icons.